 CLOSE MENU

-Shabti of Khaemter
+Shabti of Khaemtir

 Grave goods often included figurines with blue or black wigs, collars, and other details painted in red and black on a white background.
 Their legs bear the name of the deceased and a short offering formula.
 They are known as shabtis, meaning the 'answerers', as they responded on behalf of the deceased to any orders for work in the afterlife.